grigoriev-vladimir/R1C4-Autonomous-Tracking-Robot/README.md

 # R1C4 - Autonomous Target Tracking Robot (Scale 3/5)

-R1C4 is a 3/5 scale R2-D2 replica equipped with computer vision to autonomously detect, track, and follow its "master" using a motorized turret system.
+R1C4 is a 3/5 scale R2-D2 replica, co-developed as a duo with Emma Da Mota.
+It is equipped with computer vision to autonomously detect, track, and follow its "master" using a motorized turret system.
 This project combines computer vision, advanced mechatronics, and real-time control loops.

 ---